origamidl/docs/README.md

 ; ...
 ```

-## Parts
-This project consists of multiple parts:
-- The _Origami Definition Language_
-- An _Origami_ lexer and parser
-- An _Origami_ runtime which generates instructions and preview images

-#### Licenses
+#### License
-The _Origami Definition Language_ is licensed under MIT.
-The lexers, parsers and runtimes within this repository are licensed under Creative Commons BY-NC 3.0.
+The _Origami Definition Language_ and its specification are licensed under MIT.
+For the implementations within the other repositories of this organization please consult their respective manuals for license information.